r1natt/AltBranchViewer/README.md

 The script calls the `/export/branch_binary_packages/{branch}` method, where branch is the name of the repository branch.

-__Important note: the result of API execution `/export/branch_binary_packages/{branch}`, includes an indication of the architecture for which the package was compiled.
-As a result of the script, I also output the answer for different architectures.__
+_Important note: the result of API execution `/export/branch_binary_packages/{branch}`, includes an indication of the architecture for which the package was compiled.
+As a result of the script, I also output the answer for different architectures._

+**Result of script working will output in `output.json` file by default.**

 # :sparkles: Installation